-In this blogpost I am going to show you how you can expose a custom ref handle in React using the useImperativeHandle hook.
+In this blog post I am going to show you how you can expose a custom ref handle in React using the useImperativeHandle hook.
 This is extremely handy when you want to use compontent internal functionality outside its function scope.

 Customize the exposed instance value